silvia-odwyer/NiN3Bot/README.md

 # NiN3Bot
-Pronounced "NineBot"
+(Pronounced "NineBot")

+A very, very basic Discord bot, created using the knowledge I've learned from UCC Netsoc's Go Mentorship program.

+Danke, @Strum355 :')

+## What Can NiN3Bot Do?
-A very, very basic Discord bot, created using the knowledge I've learned from the Go Mentorship program.
-(Danke, Noah) In short, NiN3Bot likes to get random numbers and select certain items based on those numbers. /s
+In short, NiN3Bot likes to get random numbers and select certain items based on those numbers. /s That's as far as I've gotten with it thus far.

 ## Commands
 `9art`	-> Gets a random piece of one-line ASCII art.